Salina Shrestha: Early life

 However, earning a place in the national team took time.
 She was called up to the preliminary squad for the 12th South Asian Games in 2016 and the FIVB World Championship Qualifications in 2017, but she could not secure a spot in the final team on both occasions.
 Still, she did not give up.
 Salina continued to work hard and, in 2019, finally earned her place in the Nepal National Women’s Volleyball Team.
 Since then, she has firmly established herself as one of the team’s most valuable players.

+Club Career

+New Diamond Youth Sports Club

+As a student of New Diamond Academy, she began her volleyball journey with the institution.
+She first represented New Diamond Academy at the age of 15.
+Her performances attracted interest from several departmental teams, but she chose to remain with her homegrown club.
+More than a decade later she continues to represent the club, now known as New Diamond Youth Sports Club.

+Lalitpur Queens

+With the introduction of South Asia’s first-ever women’s franchise volleyball tournament, the Everest Women’s Volleyball League (EWVL), in 2024, Salina Shrestha was selected as the marquee player for Lalitpur Queens.
+Her outstanding performance both on and off the court played a key role in helping the team finish as runners-up in the inaugural season.

+Impressed by her impact, Lalitpur Queens retained her as their marquee player for the second season.
+Although the team once again finished second in the 2025 edition, she was individually recognized with the Best Libero of the Tournament award.